alekseygolub/hse-blockchain-intro/README.md

-# HSE AMI 2023 "Blockchain-Intro" Course
+# HSE AMI 2023 "BlockChain-Intro" Course

 ### SimpleERC20Token
 It is a simple ERC20 token with minting support